-Appendix 18: BREAK Evolution
+Appendix L: BREAK Evolution

-BREAK Evolution is a special kind of Evolution.
+BREAK Evolution is a special new kind of Evolution.
 A Pokémon BREAK keeps all the attacks and Abilities of its previous Evolution (plus its Weakness, Resistance, and Retreat Cost), but it gains extra attacks or Abilities, its HP changes, and it could even change type!

-Special rules for Pokémon BREAK
+Special Rules for Pokémon BREAK